 The fabulous beaches are ideal whether you want to relax and top up your tan or take part in more energetic activity.
 Praia da Quarteira Beach are always crowded with people in summer, while Praia de Trafal starting from the Carcavai river.

 Quarteira is also home to the Aquashow, the largest water park in the Algarve.
 It is a great place to spend a fun day out with your kids.

 There are even golf resorts and regular festivals in the area, making Quarteira the perfect choice if you’re seeking a destination where there is always something going on.

 The Fisherman’s Festival is held in May where you can enjoy typical fish and seafood dishes, and listen to the live music and performances.

 Stay In Quarteira If you want to stay in a luxurious area, you are a fan of golf or festivals, you want a choice of world-class dining, drinking, and shopping establishments.

 Dom Jose Beach Hotel (Plus) Located directly on Quarteira’s beach, with magnificent views of the Atlantic ocean.
-It’s 3km from the golf courses of Vila Sol and Vale do Lobo Ocean, 8km from Vale do Lobo, and 5 minutes drive from Vilamoura and its casino.
+It’s 3km from the golf courses of Vila Sol and Vale do Lobo Ocean.
 Also close to a golden-sand beach – Forte Novo Beach, a beach party – Vilamoura Beach, Almargem Beach, Praia da Lagoa, Loule Velho Beach, and Praia da Falésia beach.